A Quantum Spectral Method for Non-Periodic Boundary Value Problems: Classical Fourier spectral method

 \subsection{Solution by discrete Fourier transform}

-We compute the Fourier coefficients $ \hat{f}_{\text E, k}$ corresponding to the source field approximation $ f^h_{\text E}(x) $ in~\eqref{eq:exp_series_uf} using the discrete Fourier transform (DFT).
-To achieve this, we discretise the extended domain $ \Omega_\text{E} $ with $N$ grid points and $N$ grid cells, as illustrated in Figure~\ref{fig:extended_domain}.
+We determine the Fourier coefficients $ \hat{f}_{\text E, k}$ corresponding to the source field approximation $ f^h_{\text E}(x) $ in~\eqref{eq:exp_series_uf} using the discrete Fourier transform (DFT).
+To achieve this, we discretise the extended domain $ \Omega_\text{E} $ with $N$ cells and equidistant grid points, as illustrated in Figure~\ref{fig:extended_domain}.
 Thus, the physical domain $ \Omega$ contains $ N/2 $ grid points and $ N/2 $ grid cells.
 The grid point coordinates are defined as

 The source field values at the grid points are collected into the antisymmetrically extended vector

 The components corresponding to the first and centre grid points are zero as required by~\eqref{eq:source_reflection}.
 We now introduce the antisymmetric extension matrix~$\vec R \in \mathbb R^{N \times N/2}$ to determine the reflected source vector~\mbox{$\vec f_\text E \in \mathbb R^{N}$} from the source vector~\mbox{$\vec f \in \mathbb R^{N/2}$} containing grid point values only associated to the physical domain, i.e.,